afeldman-nm/vllm-enc-dec-rfc/rfc.md

 Extend existing vLLM multimodality support to encoder/decoder models.
 * Support `multi_modal_data` field in vLLM encoder/decoder input prompts
 * Support multi-modal data in encoder/decoder processing pipeline
-* Add a one or more unit tests with multi-modal data & encoder/decoder models
+* Add one or more unit tests with multi-modal data & encoder/decoder models

 Proposal: it makes sense to implement encoder/decoder multimodality in the same PR as adding the [Whisper model.](#add-whisper-model--multi-modality)

 ### Support custom attention bias

-Add custom attention bias support to vLLM kernels.
+Note: [T5](#add-t5-model) takes a dependency on custom attention bias.
+Custom attention bias is likely complex enough to merit its own PR.

-This is not directly related to encoder/decoder functionality, however custom attention bias support is required by T5 [^4] which is a frequently-requested model.
+Custom attention bias is not directly related to encoder/decoder functionality, however custom attention bias support is required by T5 [^4] which is a frequently-requested encoder/decoder model.

 #### Custom attention bias and relative positional encoding

-Custom attention bias means refers to adding an arbitrary matrix $A$ to the scaled dot-product attention scores before performing softmax, as shown below:
+Attention bias refers to adding an matrix $A$ to the scaled dot-product (SDP) attention scores matrix before performing softmax, as shown below:

 $$
 attn(Q,K,V,A) = softmax(\frac{Q K^T + A}{\sqrt{d}})V
 $$

+Here, *custom* attention bias is understood to mean that the vLLM attention backend allows $A$ to be an arbitrary PyTorch tensor, provided the tensor dimensions are commensurate with the shape of the SDP attention scores matrix.

 T5 employs custom attention bias in order to implement relative positional encoding [^8], wherein pairwise positional relationships between tokens are represented by the bias matrix.
 The HuggingFace Transformers T5 implementation provides an example of how the relative positional encoding matrix is computed [^9].

 #### Existing attention bias support

-**Currently, no vLLM attention backend fully supports custom attention bias**.
+*Currently, no vLLM attention backend fully supports custom attention bias*.
 This is because most attention kernels employed by vLLM allow attention bias to be specified only in an indirect or "compressed" manner, i.e. through the use of a `causal=True/False` flag (causal attention mask being a type of attention bias.)
 The xFormers `memory_efficient_attention_forward` kernel[^7] is the exception, in that it permits an arbitrary pytorch tensor to be passed in via the `attn_bias` argument.
-However vLLM only employs this kernel for prefill; none of the decode-phase kernels employed by vLLM can accept an arbitrary pytorch tensor as a custom attention bias, making custom attention bias impossible to apply end-to-end for both prefill and decode.
+However vLLM only employs this kernel for prefill; none of the decode-phase kernels employed by vLLM can accept an arbitrary pytorch tensor as a custom attention bias, making custom attention bias impossible to apply end-to-end for both prefill and decode under the current vLLM implementation.

-An overview of how attention bias is currently handled by a subset of vLLM backends:

-* Prefill
-  * xFormers backend: `BlockDiagonalMask` and `BlockDiagonalCausalMask` are used as compressed representations of non-causal and causal attention masks, respectively [^11]
-  * Flash-attention backend: the `causal` flag controls whether a non-causal or causal attention bias is employed [^10]
-  * Flashinfer backend: similar usage of a `causal` flag [^12]
-* Decode
-  * Autoregressive decoding is inherently causal.
-So the xFormers backend (which employs the PagedAttention kernel for decode) [^13] and FlashInfer [^14] simplify by omitting the `causal` flag entirely, since there is no support for a more general attention bias beyond causal or non-causal masking.
-  * Flash-attention backend uses the `causal=True` setting

-Additionally, the vLLM `Attention` wrapper does not currently expose a custom attention bias argument which would allow arbitrary pytorch tensors to pass into the attention kernel.
+In addition to lack of kernel-level support for custom attention bias, most vLLM backends also prevent passing a custom attention bias tensor to the underlying kernel.
+The exception is the XFormers backend, which accepts an attention bias via `XFormersMetadata.attn_bias` attribute.

+#### Initial goals for introducing custom attention bias support

+1. Focus on a particular vLLM attention backend
+  * Suggestion: focus on an attention backend which also supports encoder/decoder models, in order to facilitate [running T5](#add-t5-model)
+2. Scope out the effort involved in introducing custom attention bias support to this backend
+3. Some steps which will likely be involved in introducing custom attention bias support:
+  * Augment attention backend's kernels to accept custom attention bias; for example, the PagedAttention kernel (for XFormers backend), the Flash-attention kernel (for the flash-attn backend), or the Flashinfer kernels (for the Flashinfer backend)
+  * (Except for XFormers) add an `attn_bias` attribute to attention backend's `AttentionMetadata` subclass
+  * Ensure that the attention backend passes the `attn_bias` attribute to both the prefill and decode kernels
+4. Add at least two custom attention bias unit tests (for prefill & decode respectively)

-#### Adding custom attention bias support
+#### Final goals for introducing custom attention bias support

-Note: [T5](#add-t5-model) takes a dependency on custom attention bias.
-Custom attention bias is likely complex enough to merit its own PR.
+* All vLLM attention backends should support custom attention bias, with unit tests

 ### Add support for encoder attention and cross-attention to additional kernels

 ### Support CUDAGraph with encoder/decoder models

 ### Support pipeline-parallelism with encoder/decoder models

+### Ensure full support for quantization with encoder/decoder models

 ### Low-priority, high-effort tasks